 All elevating devices require an operating license.
 This license ensures the device meets the Nova Scotia Elevators and Lifts Act and General Regulations, as well as applicable safety codes and standards.
 All elevating device licences expire on December 31.

-Any work performed on elevators and lifts must be completed by a registered contractor who employ licensed mechanics.
+Any work performed on elevators and lifts must be completed by a registered contractor (PDF) who employ licensed mechanics.

 All activities associated with Elevators and Lifts must comply with the applicable safety code(s).